jackdoe/programming-for-kids/week-034.md

 For the next weeks we will move to using the command line more and more.
 Using command line editors such as `nano` and commands such as `mkdir`, `ls`, `grep` and `find` to navigate make directories, list their contents, search for patterns in files and find specific files.
 Using `date` to see the current time and `cal` to see the calendar, `cp` to copy a file and `mv` to rename it or `cat` to show its contents.

 It might seem like artificial change, from using graphical interfaces to terminal intefaces, but I think it is in the core of how you interact with the machine.
 How do you express your thoughts and tell it what to do.

+Tomorrow we will skim through [UNIX Programming Enviornment](https://archive.org/details/UnixProgrammingEnviornment/) book from 1984, by the legends Brian W. Kernigan, Rob Pike.